They. Are. Here.

 I mentioned that I’d been mildly obsessed with teriyaki since first discovering it not too long ago.
 The blend of soy sauce, tang, and sweetness just has me hooked.

-And quickly after making my own spicy teriyaki sauce, I knew I had to have it in a lettuce wrap.
+And quickly after making my spicy teriyaki sauce, I knew I had to have it in a lettuce wrap.
 And STAT.

 So here we are… vegetarian lettuce wraps.
 Amazing as an appetizer, delectable for dinner, or perfect for a party (alliteration is fun, too!).

-HOW TO MAKE ASIAN LETTUCE WRAPS
+HOW TO MAKE Teriyaki LETTUCE WRAPS

 Lucky for all of us, these babies are so darn easy to make.